adobe/pdf-embed-api-samples/README.md

 These samples show how to use these APIs to perform UI customizations programmatically at run-time.
 To see it in action, copy the files in the ```More Samples/Viewer APIs``` folder to your computer, and try it out in a supported browser.

+### Linearized PDF file Preview

+This sample demonstrates how to render a linearized PDF file using the PDF Embed API.
+To see it in action, copy the files in the ```More Samples/Linearization``` folder to your computer, and open index.html in a supported browser.

 ## JavaScript Framework Samples

 ### React Samples